Robust Multi-Hypothesis Testing with Moment Constrained Uncertainty Sets: Robust Multi-Hypothesis Testing

+We can establish strong duality using the Shapiro duality conditions for conic linear programs (Prop 3.4 in \cite{shapiro2001duality}).
+Indeed, the Slater type condition is satisfied using the empirical distribution in the uncertainty sets.
+Thus, using the strong dual for the inner maximization problem, we obtain the reformulation in Theorem \ref{thm:m_ary_infinite_dual}. \end{proof}

-In this section, we consider the case when $\mathcal{X}$ is infinite.
-Recall that $\mathcal{X}$ is a compact set in $\mathbb{R}^d$.
-For the sake of simplicity, and without loss of generality, we assume that $\mathcal{X} \subseteq [0,1]^d$.
-In this case, the minimax formulation in \eqref{eq:min_err} is in general an infinite-dimensional optimization problem, and closed form solutions are difficult to derive.
-We propose a tractable finite dimension optimization problem as an approximation to the minimax problem, and construct a robust detection test based on the solution to the approximation.
-In addition, we also quantify the error arising from the approximation of the original problem formulation.
+The dual formulation in \eqref{eq:minmax_infinite_dual_m_ary} is an infinite dimensional optimization problem (in the variable $\phi$) with infinitely many constraints.
+We propose a tractable finite dimensional optimization problem as an approximation to the minmax problem, and construct a robust detection test based on the solution to the approximation.
+In addition, we bound the error arising from the approximation of the original problem formulation.